 You don’t have to feel a “stretch” in every pose

 - Just because you can stretch further into a pose, doesn’t mean you need to or that it’s a good idea.
 If tissues are already open in your body, you may not feel a stretch sensation.
 That doesn’t mean you need to go further.
 It just means that stretching isn’t your work in that pose.
 Try moving your attention to stabilizing or to something subtle like your breath.
 If you’re already very mobile, creating even more mobility can potentially destabilize joints that are already working hard to stay in place.
 For example, if you’re doing a forward fold, do you need to go so far that your sit bones are pointing at the ceiling?

 - Pay attention to maintaining the integrity of the joint when stretching something.
 This is especially relevant to the very mobile shoulder joints.
 Don’t allow your body to take the easy way and excessively move things that are already very mobile.

 - Support flexibility from the inside.
 Cultivate a relationship with your deeper musculature: especially the pelvic floor muscles, transverse abdominis, psoas major, and iliacus.

-- Put more time and effort into creating the particular kinds of and locations of strength in the body that will work to stabilize the joints.
+- Put more time and effort into creating the particular kinds of and locations of strength in the body that work to stabilize the joints.
 All strength is not created equal!
 How you strengthen things in the body matters if your intention is to stabilize the joints, while also maintaining range of motion and functionality.
-Again, give some attention to supporting your mobility by exploring your connection to the center of your body, including pelvic floor muscles, transverse abdominis, and iliopsoas.
+Again, give some attention to supporting your mobility by exploring your connection to the center of your body.
+That includes pelvic floor muscles, transverse abdominis, and iliopsoas.
 Around the shoulder girdle, make friends with serratus anterior.